On the energy landscape of symmetric quantum signal processing: Introduction

 Comparing \cref{thm:existandunique} and \cref{con:PQ}, the main modification is that the leading coefficient of the complementary polynomial $Q$ is always restricted to be positive.
 This allows us to unify the discussion of odd and even values of $d$.
 The bijection relation can then be concisely formulated as follows. \begin{corollary}[Bijection between global minima and admissible pairs] If $d$ is odd, there is a bijection between the global minima of \cref{eqn:optprob-intro} and all admissible pairs $(P, Q)$.

 If $d$ is even, there is a bijection between the global minima of \cref{eqn:optprob-intro} and all pairs of polynomials $(P, \pm Q)$, where $(P, Q)$ is an admissible pair. \end{corollary}

 The proof of \cref{thm:existandunique} is constructive.
-So given an admissible pair, we have an algorithm to evaluate the symmetric phase factor. \cref{thm:admissible_pair} explicitly constructs all the admissible pairs.
+So given an admissible pair, we have an algorithm to evaluate the symmetric phase factor. \cref{thm:admissible_pair} generalizes the result of \cite[Lemma 4]{Haah2019} by explicitly constructing \textit{all} admissible pairs.
 Together with \cref{thm:existandunique}, we have a complete description of all global minima of the cost function in \cref{eqn:optprob-intro}. \begin{theorem}[Construction of admissible pairs] Given a target polynomial $f(x)$, all admissible pairs $(P, Q)$ must take the following form,